NatLibFi/FintoAI/README.md

 ## Logging

 Cluster-level log service is Kibana.
-There is a dashboard with a panels for the logs from each component.
+For each instance there is a dashboard with panels showing logs from each component.

 # Service deployment